ShishirPatil/gorilla/data/README.md

 ## Website Contribution

-Visit our [website](), type in the API URL and we'll output an example submission for you!
+Visit our [website][Coming Soon!], type in the API URL and we'll output an example submission for you!
 You can choose to submit or edit an then submit.
 Easy and quick!